-GRTS Investors Have Opportunity to lead Gritstone bio, Inc. Securities Fraud Lawsuit
+GRTS Investors Have Opportunity to Lead Gritstone bio, Inc. Securities Fraud Lawsuit

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Gritstone bio, Inc. (NASDAQ: GRTS) between March 9, 2023 and February 29, 2024, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than August 6, 2024.
+NEW YORK, June 18, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Gritstone bio, Inc. (NASDAQ: GRTS) between March 9, 2023 and February 29, 2024.
+Shareholders who want to serve as lead plaintiff for the class must file their motions with the court by August 6, 2024.

-SO WHAT: If you purchased Gritstone securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

-WHAT TO DO NEXT: To join the Gritstone class action, go to https://rosenlegal.com/submit-form/?case_id=25945 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email case@rosenlegal.com for information on the class action.
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than August 6, 2024.
-A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

 Attorney Advertising.
 Prior results do not guarantee a similar outcome.